 Tet, or Vietnamese New Year, is the biggest celebration in Vietnamese culture.
-With one of the largest and most vibrant Vietnamese populations in the country, New Orleans is a prime destination to enjoy the Lunar New Year and ancient traditions of Vietnamese heritage.
+With one of the largest and most vibrant Vietnamese populations in the country, New Orleans is a prime spot to enjoy the Lunar New Year and ancient traditions of Vietnamese heritage.

 After many years in the city, the Vietnamese community has revitalized many neighborhoods in New Orleans while maintaining their distinct ancestral heritage and sharing their culture with the rest of the city.

 Closely based on a variation of the Chinese lunar-solar calendar, Tet Nguyen Dan, or Tet for short, is one of the most sacred holidays in Vietnam.
 As the marker of springtime and the start of the Lunar New Year, Tet is a huge celebration of tradition, history and ancestry.

-In Orleans Parish, the festival typically begins with church services in the evening, followed by fireworks and traditional dances.
+In New Orleans, the festival typically begins with church services in the evening, followed by fireworks and traditional dances.
 The festival continues though the weekend.
 Entry is free and attendees can expect traditional Vietnamese cuisine, music, dancing, fireworks and other cultural performances.

 From Spring rolls, to Báhn Mì and Pho, visitors come from near and far to get a taste of the phenomenal Vietnamese cuisine at the church grounds.
 The food is delicious, affordable and comes in hearty portions.
 There are also spacious seating areas to sit back, eat, and enjoy the music and dancing.

 Buddhist Tet Celebrations